SwastikaS/saharsa-flood-exposure/README.md

 # Saharsa agricultural-land exposure

-Working draft for GeoMapathon 2026.
+Working draft.
 This project intersects official NRSC mapped inundation from 4 September 2026 with NRSC 2024–25 land cover and Survey of India administrative boundaries.

 It is an exposure overlay, not an independently validated flood-detection model or crop-damage estimate.
 The current estimate is 50.70 km² of historical cropland intersecting mapped inundation.
 Mahishi has the largest overlap; Nauhatta the highest percentage of mapped baseline cropland.

 ## Status
 Preliminary analysis with source-scale, temporal and spatial uncertainty.
 Independent validation and sensitivity analysis remain outstanding.
-Not a final competition submission.

 ## Reproduce locally
 Use Python with the packages in requirements.txt.
 Obtain the source data under their applicable terms.
 Place the LULC ZIP as inputs/lulc_request.zip and the prepared administrative/inundation GeoPackage as inputs/September4_administrative_exposure.gpkg.
 The latter must contain saharsa_villages, saharsa_blocks and saharsa_mapped_inundation in EPSG:32645; it is a required preprocessing artifact, not bundled here.